Will-Robin/NorthNet/README.md

 A Python package which aims to provide tools in understanding chemical reactions at the network level.

-Have a look in the scripts folder for examples of how to use NorthNet (there is a walkthrough in `NetworkGeneration.ipynb`).
+Have a look in the scripts folder for examples of how to use NorthNet (there is a walkthrough in `NetworkGenerationNotebook.ipynb`).

 ## Core functionality